-Students represent their House at sporting carnivals, the House Spectacular, special lunches, stalls at Day and other events.
+Students represent their House at sporting carnivals, and other events.
 It is via the House that a student can be allocated citizenship and academic points, and Merit Certificates are awarded at House meetings.
 A great sense of pride and loyalty is generated within Houses, offering a sense of belonging while encouraging healthy competition.